theandreblaze/funbits/notes.md

 ## enumerate(item) vs len(item)

-Apparently enumeration isnt zero indexed?
-Else, why is the a consistent discrepancy between what it returns and what the len() function returns when comparing the same strings?
+Is python's enumerate function zero indexed?
+Else, why is there a consistent discrepancy between what it returns and what the len() function returns when comparing the same strings?

-## Error handling and appropriate tests and error statements on each function call.
+## Error handling and appropriate tests and error statements on each function call, aka the Todos.

-+ nonexistent file
++ tests and appropriate errors for nonexistent files
-+ corrupted or non-utf8 file
++ tests and appropriate errors for corrupted or non-utf8 files
-+ non-string values
++ errors for non-files and non-string values
-+